Using Accommodation for Students Safely

 Move in and enjoy your accommodation

-Finding and selecting your accommodation on AFS should be safe, easy and secure.
+Finding and selecting your accommodation on Accommodation for Students should be safe, easy and secure.
 It is important to understand that sometimes people take advantage of our success by creating fake adverts.
 This is quite rare, but it is important to take suitable precautions so that you can move in and enjoy your accommodation safely.